Table Of Contents:

 Upgrading Materials for Durability

-- Evaluate material options for weather resistance.
+- Evaluate material options for weather resistance and durability

 Investing in Quality Installation